ChinoBeach/ChinoBeach/README.md

   <img src="https://media.giphy.com/media/QpVUMRUJGokfqXyfa1/giphy.gif" width="800" height="300"/>
 </div>

-## Educatuion:
+## 📖 Educatuion:

-Currently pursuing a BS Degree in Application Software Development with a minor in Game Programming.(expected to graduate summer 2023.)
+Currently pursuing a BS Degree in Application Software Development with a minor in Game Programming. (expected graduation summer 2023.)

-AS in Computer Science from Onodoga Community College.(2020)
+AS in Computer Science from Onodoga Community College.
+(2020)

-## About Me:
+## 💻 About Me:

+🌌 My Dream is persue my passion by working in the Video Game Industry on big games that I love.

 Game Programming is my life.
 I also love attending Global Game Jam Events and playing video games.
 I have been playing Blizzard video games like World of Warcraft and Diablo since I was old enough to use a computer, and have been programming since highschool.
 Dungeons and Dragons is also a huge part of my life.

-### How to Contact Me:
+### ✉️How to Contact Me:

 Email: 18kbeach@gmail.com -or- beach988@morrisville.edu